s5k6/semaphore/doc/sem.md

 `-m ‹mode›`
   ~ if a new semaphore is created, set its permissions to ‹mode›.
 The
-    mode must be in the rande 0..0666, i.e., the x-bits cannot be set.
+    mode must be in the range 0..0666, i.e., the x-bits cannot be set.
     Both read and write permission should be granted to each class of user that will access the semaphore.

 `-g`
   ~ generate a global name.
 Without this option a semaphore whose
-    name does not start with a slash resides in a per-user namespace, see Notes on Names below.
+    name does not start with a slash resides in a per-user name-space, see Notes on Names below.
 Take care to also set the permissions correctly, see `-m`.

 `-t ‹time›`
-  ~ Without ‹time›, or if ‹time› equals 0, switch to nonblocking mode,
+  ~ Without ‹time›, or if ‹time› equals 0, switch to non-blocking mode,
     i.e., fail immediately if waiting would block.
 If ‹time› is positive, time out after blocking for ‹time› seconds.
 Failure due to timeout is signalled by exit code 1.